Leo40Git/SteamPriorityLauncher/README.md

 If you don't know the name of the game's main EXE, run the game normally, open Task Manager, and look for the game in the list.
 Then, right-click on it and select "Properties".
 You should see the EXE name in the first textbox.
 Example:
 ![Example Image](https://github.com/Leo40Git/SteamPriorityLauncher/raw/master/example.png)
-Contents of "Target": `SteamPriorityLauncher.exe -gameID 440 -gameExe tf2.exe -priority A`
+Contents of "Target": `SteamPriorityLauncher.exe -gameID 440 -gameExe tf.exe -priority A`
 This will launch [Team Fortress 2 (440)](https://store.steampowered.com/app/440) with priority "Above Normal".
+If you're on 64-bit Windows, use `-gameExe tf_win64.exe` instead.
 5. Optionally, rename the shortcut and give it a proper icon.
 6. Select "OK".
 7. **You're done!**